pnp/blog/content/post/cli-for-microsoft-365-v3-8.md

-### List all Microsoft Teams team\'s Owners and Members
+### List all Microsoft Teams team's Owners and Members

-This script helps you to [list all Teams team\'s owners and members](https://pnp.github.io/cli-microsoft365/sample-scripts/teams/list-teams-owners-and-members/) and export them into a CSV file.
+This script helps you to [list all Teams team's owners and members](https://pnp.github.io/cli-microsoft365/sample-scripts/teams/list-teams-owners-and-members/) and export them into a CSV file.